CodePushGo/website/src/content/blog/en/developing-cross-platform-apps-with-capacitorjs.md.md

 ## ‣ Testing and Debugging

-Capacitor provides a convenient way to test your application on various platforms.
+React Native provides a convenient way to test your application on various platforms.
 Use the following commands to open your app in the respective platform's development environment:

 For Android:
 ```bash